Below are answers to some of the more frequently asked questions regarding our clinic practices.

-What we don’t do: disability assessments, custody or security clearance evaluations, counseling, work/school fitness determination, FMLA document for new patients, legal related evaluations, drug/alcohol addition or opiate management.
+What we don’t do: disability assessments, custody or security clearance evaluations, counseling, work/school fitness determination, FMLA documents for new patients, legal related evaluations, drug/alcohol addiction or opiate management.

 Pharmacologic management is the most common treatment for many mental health conditions, but not the only option.